 Whilst funding advocacy is a priority for the Federation, the role of the organisation has grown to provide parental representation at all levels of education bureaucracy and associated stakeholder organisations and essential advisory services to parents and school parent communities in Catholic schools across the State.

-It now represents the parents of some 70000 students in 127 Catholic schools in WA.
+It now represents the parents of over 70000 students in Catholic schools across WA.